funke09/Ft_Trancendence_42/README.md

 - [Admin](#admin)

 ## Overview
 ft_transcendence is a web application that facilitates Pong tournaments, real-time multiplayer games, and more.
-The tech stack includes Rails 6.X.X for the backend, PostgreSQL 12.1 for the database, and Backbone.js (version 1.4.X) for the frontend.
+The tech stack includes nestjs for the backend, PostgreSQL 12.1 for the database, and nextjs for the frontend.
 The deployment is streamlined with Docker-compose.

 ## Security Concerns
 - Passwords are encrypted in the database.